ontohub/bringit/README.md

 ## `Gitlab::Git` has been absorbed into the [main GitLab project](https://gitlab-com/gitlab-org/gitlab-ce), and the `gitlab_git` gem has been deprecated.
 See the [gitlab-ce issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/24374) and [merge request](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/8447) for more information.

+In this repository, some updates to gitlab_git from the integrated gitlab-git are copied over and adjusted to work as a gem.
+There is no guarantee that this repository will be up to date in the future because some changes to the gitlab_git-part of gitlab-ce can introduce changes that are too large for us to maintain.

 GitLab wrapper around git objects.

 [![build status](https://gitlab.com/gitlab-org/gitlab_git/badges/master/build.svg)](https://gitlab.com/gitlab-org/gitlab_git/commits/master)